voidshine/dameo_book/Game03.md

 An important strategic moment in the game!
 I had a choice of which path to direct the game, and I chose the path of closedness and confrontation in the centre.
 Of course, there was another path, connected with the moves e7e5 or d8b6, which leads to the opposite game - open and free.

+TODO: The above mention of e7e5 doesn't make sense from this position. d8b6 is possible, but e7e5 seems confusing without a move number label.

 How did I think at that moment?
 I rejected the second path, as it seemed to me that exchanges would lead to the depletion of the game.
 But I did not understand then that Dameo is not ordinary checkers and that even endings of the type 3 against 3 simple checkers have a very sharp character.
 Now I would try to open up the game and keep the initiative in my hands, but at that time I had been playing Dameo for less than a year and chose the first path.
 So, with the move d7e6, I fixed the centre.
 My opponent's left flank is weakened due to the absence of the b1 checker, so it is not easy to organise the defence of this flank, as the moves b1a2 or b1b3 are not possible.
 I organise an attack on both flanks to force White to suffer from a lack of space.